iburzynski/jambhala/README.md

   jamb -u
   ```

+#### **Restoring a previous version:**
-A backup of your existing `cabal.project` file will be created in the `backups/` directory in case you need to roll back the update.
+Whenever you run the `jamb -u` command, a backup of your existing `cabal.project` file will be created in the `backups/` directory in case you need to roll back the update.
+Just delete the current `cabal.project` file, copy the backup file and rename it to `cabal.project`.
+Then run `direnv allow` or reload the project in VS Code and your previous project state will be restored.

-**Manually updating dependencies:** while not recommended, if you need to change the revision of Plutus dependencies manually, you will need to calculate sha256 hashes for them.
+#### **Manually updating dependencies:**
+While not recommended, if you need to change the revision of Plutus dependencies manually, you will need to calculate sha256 hashes for them.
 You can do this using the `nix-prefetch-git` utility, which has been provided with this project's Nix development environment.
   * Use the following command to calculate a  hash:

     ```